 Environmental Protection Agency (EPA).

-The Environmental Protection Agency has submitted an information collection request (ICR), Reformulated Gasoline Commingling Provisions (Renewal) (EPA ICR No. 2228.04, OMB Control No. 2060-0587), to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (44 U.S.C.
-3501 et seq.).
-This is a proposed extension of the ICR, which is currently approved through August 31, 2013.
-Public comments were previously requested via the Federal Register (78 FR 20102) on April 3, 2013 during a 60-day comment period.
-This notice allows for an additional 30 days for public comments.
+The Environmental Protection Agency (EPA) has submitted an information collection request (ICR), Reformulated Gasoline and Conventional Gasoline: Requirements for Refiners, Oxygenate Blenders, and Importers of Gasoline; Requirements for Parties in the Gasoline Distribution Network (EPA ICR Number 1591.27, OMB Control Number 2060-0277) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA).
+This is a proposed extension of the ICR, which is currently approved through May 31, 2020.
+Public comments were previously requested via the Federal Register on August 20, 2019 during a 60-day comment period.
+This notice allows for an additional 30 days for public comment.
 A fuller description of the ICR is given below, including its estimated burden and cost to the public.
-An agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.
+An agency may not conduct, or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.

-Additional comments may be submitted on or before September 23, 2013.
+Additional comments must be submitted on or before June 22, 2020.

 Start Further Info